sfi0zy/workspace-setup/README.md

 # Workspace setup for elementary OS 7

-These scripts install different software, clean up in the launcher, configure the vim as a simple frontend ide, and add visual settings for the terminal.
+These scripts install different software, clean up in the launcher, configure the vim as a frontend ide, and add visual settings for the terminal.

 ![](./screenshot.jpg)